Math-Lang/api-demo/README.md

 - As i was moving forward using multiple custom queries in my repository combined with a bunch of *if* statements in my controller and another bunch of *if* statements in my service, I came to conclusion that the more filter I was going to add, the more complex my controller and my service were going to get exponentially.
 Therefore, I decided to spend some time thinking about a solution.
 I then opted for a single *while* loop in my service simplifying the implementation of new filters and reducing the code complexity.
+  The risk related to this decision would be if the database was huge.
+In this specific case, it is not applicable but I would definitely have to work on proper querying if I was to face this issue.
+I suppose this could also be addressed using pagination.